piwheels/piwheels/docs/slaves.rst

 =========

-The piw-slave script is intended to be run on a standalone machine to build packages on behalf of the piw-master script.
+The piw-slave script is intended to be run on a standalone machine to build packages on behalf of the :doc:`piw-master <master>` service.
 It is intended to be run as an unprivileged user with a clean home-directory.
 Any build dependencies you wish to use must already be installed.
-The script will run until it is explicitly terminated, either by Ctrl+C, SIGTERM, or by the remote piw-master script.
+The script will run until it is explicitly terminated, either by :kbd:`Ctrl+C`, SIGTERM (see :manpage:`signal(7)`), or by the remote :doc:`piw-master <master>` script.

 Synopsis